Rollin' 60s Neighborhood Crips

 Members identify themselves by wearing the Seattle Mariners or Chicago White Sox logos and mark areas they are in with graffiti.

+History

 Two men identified as members of the Rollin' 60s were arrested for the 1984 murders of four members of professional football player Kermit Alexander's family.
 Police say the gang members got the address wrong and killed the wrong family.

+In 1988, a member of the Rollin' 60s was responsible for the death of Karen Toshima, who got caught in the crossfire between two gang members.

+In 1992, Crips' Kingpin Keith "Stone" Thomas was killed.
+Around 400 people, including law enforcement, attended his funeral which prompted many to reflect on the bloodshed and actions of Rollin' 60s.
+Youth worker and activist Chilton Alphonse reflected on the change marked by Stone's death:Once upon a time, the Rollin' 60s were a family.
+Now, I think a lot of these youngsters are beginning to question, is it really worth it.According to a news outlet in 2004, Rollin' 60s was "the largest black criminal street gang in the City of Los Angeles".